 1. These countries can now buy property in Turkey however restrictions are in place:

-Citizens of the following countries can’t buy property in Turkey:
+2. The following countries can now buy property in Turkey:

-– Greek nationals are not allowed to buy property in the Black Sea coast and some Aegean districts of Turkey
+Greek nationals are not permitted to purchase property on the Black Sea coast and some Aegean districts of Turkey.